Technology15 min read

 Key Facts

-• The CLF-C02 exam costs $100 USD and can be taken at a Pearson VUE testing center or online with OnVUE proctoring.
+• The CLF-C02 exam costs 100 USD and is delivered at a Pearson VUE test center or online with OnVUE proctoring (AWS, 2026).

 How to Pass the AWS Cloud Practitioner Exam on Your First Try